 Alongside your humanitarian work, you’re also a very successful businessman.
 When it comes to business, would you change anything in Serbia if you could?

 As an athlete, I achieved remarkable successes at an early age, so I didn’t have an existential need to also try my hand in the private sector.
 However, the positive changes in the business climate, the growth of investments over the past several years, as well as the active commitment of the administration to promote Serbia as a serious economic potential, all motivated me to expand my professional horizons, and I wasn’t mistaken in doing so.

-Today I advise all the entrepreneurs I know to also start from themselves first, because by investing further in our country’s private sector we are undoubtedly investing in our children’s future.
-I invite them in particular to contribute to the happiness and joy of those who need help.
-As I always say, and believe in honestly, he who is above sees and measures everything, and returns that when it’s most needed.
+Today I advise all the entrepreneurs I know to also start from themselves first because by investing further in our country’s private sector we are undoubtedly investing in our children’s future.
+I invite them, in particular, to contribute to the happiness and joy of those who need help.
+As I always say and believe in it honestly, he who is above sees and measures everything, and returns that when it’s most needed.